MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 ## Set a connection string

-Connection strings are supported by all our OpenTelemetry offerings and the following SDK versions:
+Connection strings are supported by all our OpenTelemetry offerings and the following SDK versions onwards:

-* .NET v2.12.0 and newer
+* .NET v2.12.0
-* JavaScript v2.3.0 and newer
+* JavaScript v2.3.0
-* NodeJS v1.5.0 and newer
+* NodeJS v1.5.0
-* Python v1.0.0 and newer
+* Python v1.0.0

 You can set a connection string in code, by using an environment variable, or a configuration file.